Chullian/TerminusTest/README.md

 # TerminusTest
-  To install clone this repository and run in Android Studio Arctic Fox
+  To install, clone this repository and run in Android Studio Arctic Fox